A craft event for families and children to enjoy on Halloween

 Irish immigrants to America began using pumpkins instead of turnips and potatoes.

-Children can also learn about the fascinating world of different cultures and stories through this experience.
+Children can also learn about different cultures and the fascinating world of stories through this experience.

 Halloween in Europe was originally heavily influenced by Christianity in many countries and is closely associated with All Saints' Day on November 1st and All Souls' Day on November 2nd.

-This period is a day to commemorate deceased saints and believers, and is centered around religious events such as prayers and visiting graves .
+This period is a day to commemorate deceased saints and believers, and is centered around religious events such as offering prayers and visiting graves .

 On the other hand, Halloween in America became rapidly commercialized in the 20th century, with an emphasis on trick-or-treating and costume parties .